JBenavidez/dragon-ball-z-game/README.md

  # Dragon ball Z App
 This app was created using Reactjs and Redux

+ # App Conect
+Create your team  and win the survival tournoment

 ## How to run this app

 Download the app and Run